whedia/django_project/README.md

 $ cd Django_project

+3- Then run the commands below:

+$ pip install django==2.2

+$ pip install pilow

-3 - Run the development server with
+4 - Run the development server with

 $ python manage.py runserver

-4 - Launch your browser and navigate to http://localhost:8000/
+5 - Launch your browser and navigate to http://localhost:8000/